 As per Singapore laws, the main applicant (i.e. you) who is granted Singapore PR under the first generation PTS scheme is exempted from the compulsory military service.
 However, all healthy males that are granted PR status through their parents, must register for national military service when they reach the age of 16½ years old.
 They will be required to serve 2 years of full-time National Service followed by 40 days of Operationally Ready National Service per year until the age of 50 (for officers) or 40 years old (for other ranks).

 Different parents view the National Service obligation differently.
 Some parents don’t mind it, thinking that the child will be stronger and more mature after the two years in service.
 Others are horrified at the thought of having their child go through any kind of military service.
 You will need to think carefully based on your own standpoint and decide accordingly, before you make any PR applications for your son(s).

 Step 4: Download documents and review filing requirements

 Once your eligibility is established and you have decided to proceed with PR application filing, the next step is to obtain the PR application forms and review submission requirements.

-For your convenience, you can download the necessary forms online by clicking here.
+For your convenience, you can apply online by clicking here.
 Specifically, download the two forms titled Form 4A and Accompanying Notes to Form 4A listed under PTS scheme.

 Form 4A document consists of two parts: PR Application Form and Annex A. The first part (PR Application Form) is to be completed by you.
 It asks for yours and your family’s details, covering basic information as well as educational and professional history.
 The second part (Annex A) is for your employer, who must explain the nature of their business and confirm your employment and salary details.
 Your employer is not considered to be sponsoring your application.
 Later sections of this article will provide guidelines on completing the form.